mist475/LotrModConverter_Public/README.md

 - Cache debug Messages, toggles if identical messages will be printed (default: true)
 - Recursion Depth, sets the amount of stacked items you can have (only effects server owners with annoying players) (default: 7)
 - Creative Mode Spawn, toggles if players spawn in creative after converting to prevent dying (default: true, when blocks are also working the default will become false)
-- If you want to add support for items from other mods, simply add them to the items disctionary in the JSON file
+- If you want to add support for items from other mods, simply add them to the items' dictionary in the JSON file

-Crashes/Erros:
+Crashes/Errors:
 - In case you get a crash while running the Convert, please se Debug Messages to 2, run the converter again and ask for help on the #help channel on my discord server (https://discord.gg/rppMgSHaTe)
-- In case you find an a different issue (specific items getting deleted, some settings not working) or you have questions feel free to ask them on my discord server
+- In case you find and a different issue (specific items getting deleted, some settings not working) or you have questions feel free to ask them on my discord server

 Some Pictures: